recreationx/Mangago_android/readme.md

 Mangago app for android

-Made it on a whim -- quality not recommended
+Made it on a whim -- quality not guaranteed
 Icon made by the talented recreationx